Just what do you guys do anyway?

 Getting involved is easy – just show up at a meeting or practice and introduce yourself.
 We’ll take care of the rest.
 Membership is not required to participate in the SCA, so you can “try before you buy.”
 Members receive a discount on event site fees and access to our monthly newsletter.
 You must also be a member to hold a formal office in the Society.

-How do I get help getting started?
+Where can I get help getting started?

 This is the easy part about getting involved in the SCA; pretty much everyone you meet will want to help you, to the point where you might feel a bit overwhelmed.
 The Shire has an officer whose job is to help newcomers, the Shire Chatelaine.
 The Chatelaine can answer your questions about the SCA in general or the Shire in particular and provide resources to help you get started.
 You can contact the Chatelaine through our Contact page.